WordPress/gutenberg/docs/how-to-guides/themes/create-block-theme.md

 Open the Site Editor from the WordPress admin menu.
 The default view is the blank index template.

-Open the Add block menu and select and place a new template part.
+Insert a new template part block.
 The block will have the default name "Untitled Template Part".
 Open the **Advanced** section of the block settings sidebar and make the following changes:
 Change the title and area to Header, and the HTML element to `<header>`.

+Repeat the process for the site footer: Change the title and area to Footer, and the HTML element to `<footer>`.

 Add a site title block to the header template part, and a paragraph to the footer.
 Save the changes.
-You will be asked if you want to save the template part, the index template, or both.
-Choose both.
-Repeat the process and add a footer template part.
+You will be asked if you want to save the two template parts, the index template, or all three.
+Confirm that the checkboxes are correct and save all three.

 ### Template editing mode